 So, after leaving the screen that congratulated me on posting my item for sale, I was greeted with this page.

 This seemed to be the ‘hub’ of the app, and showed recent listings for items posted near me.
 The app uses your location to locate items that are close to you, which is really awesome.
-This makes it less like Ebay and more like Craigslist… except without the time-consuming listing system or the unusually high creep-factor (no offence Craigslist… but we’re all thinking it).
+This makes it less like eBay and more like Craigslist… except without the time-consuming listing system or the unusually high creep-factor (no offense Craigslist… but we’re all thinking it).